mentalblood0/bottomless/README.md

 ## 🚴 Benchmarking

-Currently benchmarks are organized as tests and used for performance enhancements (algorithmic optimizations, requests number decreasing)
+Currently benchmarks are organized as tests and have been used for performance enhancements (algorithmic optimizations, requests number decreasing)

 ```bash
 git clone https://github.com/MentalBlood/CRL